-The purpose of this memorandum is to inform California Department of Fish and Wildlife (CDFW) employees that Governor Gavin Newsom has declared a state of emergency for the River Fire in Monterey county, the Jones Fire in Nevada County and the Gamble Fire, Hennessy Fire, and other nearby fires in Napa County.
-CDFW employees that meet the provisions of California Code of Regulations (CCR) 599.785.5 outlined below are entitled up to five (5) days of Administrative Time Off (ATO).
+The purpose of this memorandum is to inform California Department of Fish and Wildlife (CDFW) employees that Governor Gavin Newsom has declared a state of emergency for multiple counties impacted by the wildfires.
+CDFW employees who meet the provisions of California Code of Regulations (CCR) 599.785.5 outlined below are entitled up to five (5) days of Administrative Time Off (ATO).
 In addition to the five (5) days of ATO authorized by the rule, the CDFW has delegated authority from the California Department of Human Resources (CalHR) to approve ATO for up to a total of 30 calendar days.